- Award may be given once during TANYS year (January – December).

 - Award shall be announced and presented to the winner at high school graduation (June) (or appropriate high school award ceremony).

-- Award shall be announced at the Friday night opening ceremonies of the Annual TANYS Festival held the weekend prior to Thanksgiving.
+- Award shall be announced at the Friday night opening ceremonies of the annual TANYS Festival held the weekend prior to Thanksgiving.

 - Award winner and award criteria will be provided to local media.

-Ruth was professor emeritus at Finger Lakes Community College, Canandaigua for over 20 years.
+Ruth was professor emeritus at Finger Lakes Community College in Canandaigua for over 20 years.
 She was instrumental in local arts efforts and in developing the theater and communications degree programs at FLCC.
 She remained active at FLCC even after her retirement in 1996.
 She served on the TANYS Board since its inception in 1987, received the Mary Eva Duthie Award, and also received numerous awards while working with Geneva Theatre Guild.
 Ruth was also involved with the founding of the Ontario County Arts Council, served as president of the Geneva Women’s Club, and authored a political thriller, Veils of Conspiracy.

-Theatre Association of New York State - The Ruth R. Legg Memorial Scholarship
+The TANYS Ruth R. Legg Memorial Scholarship